30 Noteworthy Novels Set in Oxford

 Propinquity by John Macgregor

-Set against the backdrop of Oxford’s academic world, it blends wit and unexpected twists with the protagonist’s journey through academia and intrigue.
+Set against Oxford’s academic world, it blends wit and unexpected twists with the protagonist’s journey through study and intrigue.